 Gives the owner the right, but not the obligation, to sell shares of stock or other underlying assets at the options contract's strike price within a specific time period.
 The put seller is obligated to purchase the underlying at the strike price if the owner of the put exercises the option.
 In the case of an index option, it's a cash-settled transaction with no underlying index changing hands.

 The price relationship of puts and calls of the same class, such that a combination of these puts and calls will create the synthetic equivalent of a stock position.
-For example, a combination of a short 50-strike put, with a long 50-strike call of the same expiration and same underlying, has the same risk-reward profile as the underlying stock position.
+For example, a combination of a short 50-strike put, with a long 50-strike call of the same expiration and same underlying, has the same risk-return profile as the underlying stock position.

 The put-call ratio is a sentiment indicator based on the number of put options traded versus the number of calls.
 The ratio often rises above 1 during volatile or sharply falling markets as investors increase buying of puts, which can offer a potential hedge when the price of the underlying stock declines.

-Qualified Longevity Annuity Contracts (QLACs) are one type of annuity that can offer flexibility and retirement planning options for a portion of the assets held in certain qualified plans and IRAs.
+Qualified Longevity Annuity Contracts (QLACs) are one type of annuity that can offer flexibility and retirement planning choices for a portion of the assets held in certain qualified plans and IRAs.
 They’re a type of deferred income annuity (DIA).

 A plan that meets requirements of the Internal Revenue Code and so is eligible to receive certain tax benefits.